Allergy or Intolerance?

-You may or may not have some idea of the food or food groups that cause you a problem, so it is really useful to keep a food diary for at least a week before your appointment
+You may or may not have some idea of the food or food groups that cause you a problem, so it is really useful to keep a food diary for at least two weeks before your appointment

-Intolerance testing can help identify which foods are causing problems, as well as testing for sensitivity to environmental allergens such as pollens and chemicals.
+Intolerance testing can help identify which foods are causing problems, as well as testing for sensitivity to environmental allergens such as animal hair, pollens and chemicals.

-Once problematic substances have been identified, we will discuss whether they need to be avoided, or whether particular combinations of foods may need to be changed or avoided.
+Once problematic substances have been identified, we will discuss whether they can be avoided, or whether particular combinations of foods may need to be changed.

 I will usually give a homeopathic remedy to help with the symptoms you are experiencing.
-It is useful that you keep a food diary for a month and note any changes, until the next appointment, when we will review.
+It is useful if you keep a food diary for a month after, and note any changes.
+We can discuss this at the follow up appointment.

-Contact me to discuss and for more information
+Contact me to discuss testing, and for more information.

 Always check with your GP or other health professional if you have any concerns about your health.